blacklucius101/Tester/README.md

 Equality (close/open == border) counts as a border crossing when evaluating maximum border crossings.

-A candle must not contact the outer borders unless it is a push candle.
-Non-push candles contacting the outer borders are invalid cross/counter-cross candle candidates.
+Only push candles may contact the outer borders.

 The special midline push candle must not close through any border.